In this document unless the context otherwise requires:

-8.1 The amount of Baggage without charge is set out on our website and may change.
-You may carry the set amount on our website without additional charge provided it complies with our requirements and our Conditions of Carriage
+8.1 The amount of free baggage is specified on our website and is subject to change.
+You may carry the set amount as specified on our website without additional charge, provided it complies with our requirements and our Conditions of Carriage.

 8.2 Hand baggage

-8.2.1 Anything bigger than hand baggage (56 x 45 x 25cm) will need to be hold in as Hold Baggage.
+8.2.1 Anything bigger than hand baggage (56 x 45 x 25cm) will need to be held in as Hold Baggage.

 8.2.2 One item of hand baggage per person.
 This means one briefcase, one handbag, rucksack, suit or dress carrier, etc. not exceeding 5kg.
 You must be able to place and retrieve the item of baggage safely in the overhead lockers by yourself, and with dimensions of less than 56cm x 45cm x 25cm, may be carried into the aircraft cabin (restrictions apply please see below for details).

-8.2.3 If your Baggage is in excess of these dimensions or weight, or is considered unsafe for any reason, it must be carried as Hold Baggage and either be within your allowance or carry additional charge
+8.2.3 If your Baggage is in excess of these dimensions or weight, or is considered unsafe for any reason, it must be carried as Hold Baggage and either be within your allowance or carry an additional charge

 8.3 Hold Baggage

 8.3.1 The free Baggage allowance of the checked Baggage and unchecked Baggage of every passenger is managed according to the following regulations:

-8.3.2 For health and safety reasons, Africa World Airlines cannot accept any individual item exceeding 32 kilos or with combined dimensions of more than 81cms (height), 119cms (width) and 119cms (depth).
+8.3.2 For health and safety reasons, Africa World Airlines cannot accept any individual item exceeding 32 kilos or with combined dimensions of more than 81 cm (height), 119 cm (width), and 119 cm (depth).

 8.3.3 All baggage weight exceeding the free allocation of 23kg for both domestic and regional flights shall be charged at a rate determined by Africa World Airlines.
 For a schedule of fees and charges, please visit our website or any ticket office.